NFL Week 18 Schedule 2021: Dates, kickoff times, TV channel, live streams, how to watch - NBC Sports

 Every team will play 17 games with one bye week, hosting 10 games–either nine regular-season games and one preseason game or eight regular-season games and two preseason games.
 Additionally, Super Bowl LVI will take place on February 13, 2022–a week later than normal–at SoFi Stadium in Los Angeles.

-RELATED: All four AFC North teams remain in contention to win division with two weeks to go
+RELATED: Week 18 NFL playoff picture – One spot at the table left in the NFC

-This week on Sunday Night Football, the Minnesota Vikings take on the Green Bay Packers at Lambeau Field.
-Aaron Rodgers and the Green Bay Packers have already clinched the NFC North, click here to find out how they can earn the number 1 seed along with the other playoff-clinching scenarios for week 17.
-Live coverage begins on NBC at 7:00 p.m.
+This week on Sunday Night Football, the LA Chargers (9-7) will take on the Las Vegas Raiders (9-7) at Allegiant Stadium in a win-or-go-home match-up.
+The NFL announced three schedule changes for week 18–the final week of the regular season, click here to see which games were moved.
+Live coverage of Sunday night’s Chargers vs Raiders game begins on NBC at 7:00 p.m.
 ET with Football Night in America.
-Sunday night’s game will also be available to live stream on Peacock.
+The game will also be available to live stream on Peacock.

 RELATED: When is the 2022 Super Bowl: Date, time, TV channel, halftime show, location for NFL Super Bowl LVI